-- When changing or replacing tires, be sure all four tires are of the same type (for example, summer, all season or snow) and construction.
-Your NISSAN dealer may be able to help you with information about tire type, size, speed rating and availability. - Replacement tires may have a lower speed rating than the factory equipped tires, and may not match the potential maximum vehicle speed.
-Never exceed the maximum speed rating of the tire.
+- When changing or replacing tires, be sure all four tires are of the same type (i.e., Summer, All Season or Snow) and construction.
+A NISSAN dealer may be able to help you with information about tire type, size, speed rating and availability. - Replacement tires may have a lower speed rating than the factory equipped tires, and may not match the potential maximum vehicle speed.
+Never exceed the maximum speed rating of the tire. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the tire pressure monitoring system (TPMS).